nishanthrs/ai-playground/README.md

   * yt-dlp to download video audio and convert to right format
   * whisper.cpp to transcribe videos with timestamps and spoken words
   * Can all be done in a bash script with GNU parallel
-2. Script that takes in transcription data and uploads to search DB
+2. Async cron job or ETL pipeline that takes in transcription data and uploads to search DB
   * Input: SRT files with transcription data
   * Output: transcription data in search DB
   * (v1) Upload to [typesense DB](https://typesense.org/docs/guide/tips-for-searching-common-types-of-data.html#long-pieces-of-text) for raw search